Panama Retirement Guide 2023

 Panama retirement?
 Why not?
 Panama’s program for retirees is said to be the best in the world.
-There is no age limit to qualify for the Pensionado Visa Program.
-You need only to be able to prove a monthly pension or retirement income of $1,000 from a government or corporation, plus $250 for each dependent.
+There is no age limit to qualify for the famous Pensionado Visa Program.
+You need only to be able to prove a monthly pension or retirement income of $1,000, plus $250 for each dependent.

-Before you can apply to retire in Panama, will need sworn documentation showing your pension income, certified and stamped by the Panamanian embassy in your country of origin, plus a valid passport and a clear police record for the past five years.
+Before you can apply to retire in Panama you will need sworn documentation.
+You will need to show your pension income, certified and stamped by the Panamanian embassy in your country of origin.
+You will also need a valid passport and a clear police record for the past five years.

 You must use a Panamanian immigration lawyer, pass a medical on arrival in Panama and be tested free of HIV.

 Your legal representative will probably accompany you to a doctor’s office.
-He or she will also shepherd you through the immigration office, once to register various documents and a second time to have your photograph taken and be presented with your identity card (cedula).
+He or she will also shepherd you through the immigration office.
+Once to register various documents and a second time to have your photograph taken and pick up your identity card (cedula).

 Carry this card with you at all times.
 You can be fined for not doing so.
-Prior to receiving your cedula, carry your passport or a photocopy of it.
+Before receiving your cedula, carry your passport or a photocopy of it.

-Legal expenses and fees Panama retirement can vary depending on size of family and complexity, but should be around $1,500 for one person.
+Legal expenses and fees Panama retirement can vary depending on size of family and complexity.
+Expect to pay around $1,500 for one person.
 Let us know where you plan to locate within the country and we will be happy to recommend a good lawyer to help you retire in Panama.

 These general requirements apply to all visas requested (article 28 of the Law Decree #3 of February 2008).

-3. Original passport, which must be valid for at least six (6) months.
+- Original passport, which must be valid for at least three (3) months.

-6. Payment to the National Treasure of $250.00 in a Cashier Check and $800.00 to the Immigration Office for Repatriation Deposit, also in cashier check.
-(Please ask us how in whose name to issue the cashier checks);
+- Payment to the National Treasure of $250.00 in a Cashier Check and $800.00 to the Immigration Office for Repatriation Deposit, also in cashier check.

-This permit may be requested by foreigners who receive a retirement pension from the foreign government, international organization or private company, who come to Panama with a view to residing here and have sufficient means to cover all their expenses, as well as those of their dependents.
+This permit may be requested by foreigners who receive a retirement pension, who come to Panama with a view to residing here.
+The foreigner must have the means to cover all their expenses, as well as those of their dependents.

-The monthly income or pension can be no less than One Thousand Dollars (US$1,000.00) per month and must be "for life".
-Where the applicant can prove that they have purchased a property in their personal name in Panama for at least One Hundred Thousand Dollars (US$100,000.00), then the pension requirement is lowered to Seven Hundred and Fifty Dollars (US$750.00).
+The monthly income or pension can be no less than One Thousand Dollars ($1,000.00) per month and must be “for life”.
+If the applicant can prove that they have purchased a property in their personal name in Panama for at least One Hundred Thousand Dollars ($100,000.00).
+The pension requirement is lowered to Seven Hundred and Fifty Dollars ($750.00).

 In addition to the general requirements referred to in Article 28 of the Law, without the number 4, the applicant shall submit the following documents:

-1. Pension Letter Certification letter of being retired or pensioned by a foreign government, international organization or private company, confirming that they receive a pension of no less than One Thousand Dollars (US$1,000.00) per month or its equivalent in foreign currency and that this is for life.
+- Pension Letter Certification letter of being retired or pensioned by a foreign government, international organization or private company, confirming that they receive a pension of no less than One Thousand Dollars ($1,000.00) per month or its equivalent in foreign currency and that this is for life.

-2. In the case of dependents, you must receive Two Hundred and Fifty Dollars (US$250.00) more in your pension.
+- In the case of dependents, you must receive Two Hundred and Fifty Dollars ($250.00) more in your pension.

 Certificate of Good Standing which proves the existence of the company that is granting the pension and responsible for the administration of the funds;